genesys/bold360-mobile-docs-ios/ChatLifecycleIOS.md

-> This article will help you to manage the lifecycle of chat controller.
+# Chat Departments Fetch

-## Chat Departments Fetch
+ This article will help you to manage the lifecycle of a chat controller.

 The departments list can be fetched any time, without creating `ChatController` instance.